robbierolin/eyetrack3d/README.md

 * The data was normalized by subtracting the mean and dividing by the standard deviation for each pixel.
 * Output data was normalized to [0,1] in each dimension

-There were X images after preprocessing.
-These were randomly split int X1 training data X2 validation data and X3 test data (70:15:15)
+There were 2695 images after preprocessing (11% removed).
+These were randomly split int 1887 training data 404 validation data and 404 test data (70:15:15)

 We can plot the cube positions of our data to see how well distributed it is.